11 Tips for Tenant Applicants

 By far our biggest tip – Be sure to complete your online application as accurately and as quickly as possible.
 This will show both the landlord and letting agent that you are committed to securing your chosen property.
-At the same time be sure to pay your holding deposit and application fees as soon as possible to reserve the property and enable us to carry out all of the necessary referencing.
+At the same time be sure to pay your holding deposit as soon as possible to reserve the property and enable us to carry out all of the necessary referencing.

 Make sure that your referees are aware you have made application to rent a property so that once a request for a reference arrives this can be completed immediately to avoid any delays.

 Try to arrange viewings during the day as many other tenant viewers will struggle to get time off work.
 This will increase your chances in securing your preferred property.

 Try and offer the longest rental term you can.
 This will be welcome news for most landlords as they plan to hold onto their property for many years to come.
 At the same time you may want to consider trying to fix the rental cost as the landlord will be more open to this under a longer-term tenancy.